-143C Unclaimed credit on smartcards
+143C Unclaimed credit in passenger accounts

-- (1) This section applies to a smartcard that is in credit, including any credit of a deposit paid for the smartcard. - (2) The chief executive, with the Minister's approval, may use the credit on dormant smartcards for an objective of this Act mentioned in section 2. - (3) A smartcard is a dormant smartcard if, in the previous 5 years- - (a) the smartcard has not been tagged off or tagged on; and - (b) the balance on the smartcard has not increased. - (4) Subsection (2) does not affect a person's right to a refund of the credit on the person's smartcard. - (5) The Public Trustee Act 1978, section 102B does not apply to any credit on a smartcard.
+- (1) This section applies in relation to a passenger account that is in credit, including credit of a deposit paid in relation to the account. - (2) The chief executive may, with the Minister's approval, use the credit in the passenger account for an objective of this Act mentioned in section 2 if, in the previous 5 years, no transaction has been recorded on the account. - (3) Subsection (2) does not affect a person's right to a refund of the credit in the person's passenger account. - (4) The Public Trustee Act 1978, section 102B does not apply in relation to the credit in the passenger account. - (5) In this section-